 \section{Introduction}

-Latent Diffusion Models (LDMs)~\citep{ldm} have emerged as the dominant paradigm in visual synthesis, achieving impressive visual fidelity through an elegant two-stage framework: first train a visual tokenizer (typically a Variational Autoencoder)~\citep{vae} that encodes high-dimensional images into a compact latent space, then learn the diffusion process within this acquired representation space.
-This approach has proven to be remarkably effective in training high-quality scalable generative models while significantly reducing computational requirements.
+Latent Diffusion Models (LDMs)~\cite{ldm} have emerged as the dominant paradigm in visual synthesis, achieving impressive fidelity through an elegant two-stage framework: first train a visual tokenizer (typically a Variational Autoencoder~\cite{vae}) that encodes raw pixel-space images into a compact latent space, then learn the diffusion process within this representation space.
+This approach has proven remarkably effective in training scalable generative models while significantly reducing computational requirements.

-The quality of latent representations produced by the visual tokenizer is crucial to the success of the diffusion process.
-Recently, numerous works~\citep{vavae,repae,imagefolder,detok} have explored incorporating Vision Foundation Model (VFM) representations into visual tokenizers, motivated by the significant progress in self-supervised~\citep{dinov2,dinov3} and weakly-supervised~\citep{clip,siglip,siglip2} representation learning.
-For example, VA-VAE~\citep{vavae} aligns VAE latents with VFM features through a carefully designed similarity loss, while REPA-E~\citep{repae} jointly trains VAE and the diffusion model to achieve alignment of VFM representations in the latter.
+The quality of latent representations produced by the visual tokenizer is crucial to the success of the diffusion training process.
+Recently, numerous works~\cite{vavae,repae,imagefolder,detok} have explored incorporating Vision Foundation Model (VFM) representations into visual tokenizers, motivated by the significant progress in self-supervised~\cite{dinov2,dinov3} and weakly-supervised~\cite{clip,siglip,siglip2} representation learning.
+For example, VA-VAE~\cite{vavae} aligns VAE latents with VFM features through a carefully designed similarity loss, while REPA-E~\cite{repae} jointly trains VAE and the diffusion model to achieve alignment of VFM representations in the latter.

-Despite these promising developments, we identify a fundamental limitation in the existing approaches: \emph{alignment-based distillation inevitably introduces representation degradation compared to the original VFM}.
-Our empirical analysis reveals that aligned representations exhibit unexpected brittleness to semantic-preserving transformations (Figure~\ref{fig:brittleness}), indicating a reduction in critical information during the distillation process.
+Despite these promising developments, we identify a fundamental limitation: \textbf{alignment-based distillation inevitably introduces representation degradation compared to the original VFM}.
+Measured by CKNNA~\cite{platonic}, a common metric for feature similarity, our analysis shows these representations exhibit unexpected brittleness under semantic-preserving transformations (\cref{fig:brittleness}), indicating critical information loss during distillation.

-This observation motivates our key insight: rather than training a VAE to mimic VFM representations through distillation, we should directly utilize frozen VFM encoders within the VAE framework.
+This observation motivates our key insight: rather than training a VAE to mimic VFM representations through distillation, we should directly utilize frozen VFM encoders within the VAE framework and built a pixel decoder for it.
 While conceptually straightforward, this approach faces a significant challenge: VFMs are optimized for semantic understanding rather than pixel-level reconstruction, creating a fundamental tension between semantic richness and reconstruction fidelity when paired with standard decoders.